GlasgowEmbedded/glasgow/docs/manual/src/intro.rst

   * automatically determine and follow the baud rate of device under test

-* initiate SPI or I²C transactions
+* initiate SPI, QSPI, or I²C transactions

-* analyze SPI transactions at up to 100 MHz
+* analyze SPI and QSPI transactions at up to 96 MHz

 * read and write 24-series I²C EEPROMs